-As we enter December, many offices will be gearing up for their annual Christmas work party.
+As we near December, many offices will be gearing up for their annual Christmas work party.
 This is usually a great occasion to let your hair down and have some fun with your colleagues, but it can also be a recipe for disaster if you aren’t careful.
 After all, the Monday following the Christmas party can often be a sobering experience (or even the time to start looking for a new job!)

 As a leading London recruitment agency, we don't just want to help you gain a role - but also keep it!
 So to make sure your Christmas party runs smoothly and without any potential embarrassment, here's a few things to avoid – even if they seem like an excellent idea after a few drinks!